She Loves Biscotti

 • Do not overbake!
 Once golden brown in color, remove from the oven.

-What is a good substitute for garlic scapes?
 Garlic cloves or chives make a great replacement.
 You will need about 1 clove or ¼ cup respectfully.

-What’s the secret to fluffy biscuits?
 Use frozen grated butter and “rub” evenly with the dry ingredients (credit: chef Michael Smith).

 A basket of Cheese Biscuits surrounded by fresh garlic scapes.

-Recipe origins
+Recipe inspiration

-My go-to Buttermilk Biscuits recipe is one I adapted from Alton Brown, many years ago.
+My go-to buttermilk biscuits recipe is one I adapted from Alton Brown many years ago.

 There are truly endless variations to this recipe and today I am sharing my spring version of cheddar cheese biscuits.

 These savory biscuits, along with these cheddar muffins, are an easy side dish to make throughout the year.
 One of my favorite dishes to serve it with is this Corn Potato Chowder.
-I also

 I would love to hear about it!